openstack/neutron/doc/source/devref/callbacks.rst

 the same callback register to both BEFORE_* and the respective ABORT_* event; as a matter of fact, it is best to make use of different callbacks to keep the two logic separate.

+As we can see from the last example, exception which is triggered in some callback will be recorded, and it will not prevent the other remaining callbacks execution.
+Exception triggered in callback of BEFORE_XXX will make notify process generate an ABORT_XXX event and call the related callback, while exception from PRECOMMIT_XXX will not generate ABORT_XXX event.
+But both of them will finally raise a unified CallbackFailure exception to the outside.
+For the exception triggered from other events, like AFTER_XXX and ABORT_XXX there will no exception raised to the outside.

 Unsubscribing to events
 -----------------------